jonathanshuai/hedgeplot/README.md

 The labels can be a list of strings too.

-Passing in a % sign will calculate percentages of the total for each bar:
+Passing in a % sign will calculate percentages of the total for each bar.
+The bar label position argument puts the labels inside the bar:
 ```
-hplt.barh(labels, values, highlight='California', bar_labels='%')
+hplt.barh(labels, values, highlight='California', bar_labels='%', bar_label_pos='in')
 ```

 ![alt text](https://github.com/jonathanshuai/hedgeplot/blob/master/examples/hplt_percent_label.png?raw=true)